Croatia national football team: Supporters

 The disruptive behaviour of supporters during matches, particularly those exhibiting ultra-style fandom, has complicated national team affairs.
 Hooliganism, rioting, vandalism, littering, violence, use of pyrotechnics and discriminatory political expression have led to sanctions both domestically and internationally.
-The team has been emblematic of Croatian nationalism since the early-1990s independence of Croatia.
 The football federation, government, and players have made material efforts to prevent unwanted incidents to avoid damage to the perception of the team and Croatian people.
 This has included banning their own fans from certain games.
 The behaviour of fans has led to penalties and fines for the national team imposed by FIFA and UEFA.
 The Croatian Football Federation has been assessed significant disciplinary fines and penalties since the early 2000s.
 In addition to monetary fines, the team has faced tournament point deductions and have had their supporters banned.
 There have also been multiple acts of protest against the national team, in response to allegations of corruption.

 Charity

 To advance the team's charitable efforts, manager Slaven Bilić established the Vatreno Srce (Fiery Heart) Foundation in 2010.
 The primary cause of the foundation is helping children.
 As of 2012, the foundation made fifty donations of 1,200,000 HRK to various children's organizations.
 In December 2012, the foundation made 500,000 HRK on an auction of Niko Kranjčar's shirt and Lionel Messi's shirt that was signed by all FC Barcelona players.
 The auction was organised in the Esplanade Zagreb Hotel and attended by President of Croatia Ivo Josipović.
 In November 2018, the players gathered in The Westin Hotel in Zagreb to answer fans' phonecalls, the proceeds of which were donated to the Vatreno Srce Foundation.
 In 2018, the foundation financed Children's Hospital Zagreb and Korak u Život (A Step Into Life), a charity that helps young children raised in orphanages transition into higher education.
 In November 2019, more than 500,000 HRK was collected in another call event that were then directed to Children's Hospital Kantrida.
 In March 2020, the players collectively donated 4.2 million HRK to combat the COVID-19 pandemic and for repair of damage caused by the 2020 Zagreb earthquake.
 Members of national team visit and help children with special needs and their education institutions.